This tour can be switched and start in Paris or in Normandy.

 Normandy was named after the Vikings (Northmen) who started their raids in the early 800’s .
 When the Franc king Charles Le Simple gave that land in 911 through the treaty called Saint Clair sur Epte to the Viking Rollo, Normandy (the land of the Northmen) was born and the capital city of that new Duchy was Rouen.

-Rouen is the capital city of Normandy and has a lot to show to the visitors.
+Rouen has a lot to show to the visitors.

-Today before you reach Giverny your private guide will drive you through the natural beauty of the Seine river valley for a breath taking stop at Chateau Gaillard, Richard Lion Heart fortress built in 1198.
+Then, to reach your next stop : Giverny, your private guide will drive you through the natural beauty of the Seine river valley for a breath taking stop at Chateau Gaillard, Richard Lion Heart fortress built in 1198.

 A hilly, wooded and farming land with preserved villages and white cliffs of lime stone overlooking the valley of the Seine river in a special changing light.
 These are some reasons why so many painters went trough Normandy to immortalize that natural beauty.